AlecSteines/AlecSteines/README.md

 Hello!
-I'm Alec Steines and I am an aspiring software developer/engineer I am currently focused on .NET/C#, SQL, JavaScript, HTML, and CSS This github page will hold all of my present, past, and future sideprojects
+I'm Alec Steines and I am an aspiring software developer/engineer.
+I am currently focused on .NET/C#, SQL, JavaScript, HTML, and CSS.
+This github page will hold all of my present, past, and future sideprojects.

 LinkedIn: www.linkedin.com/in/alecsteines

 Email(No spam please!): alecsteines@gmail.com

 <!---